-The measure can be implemented as a retrofit through addition of sensors onto an existing HVAC unit to help the user identify system faults sooner to prevent waste and aid in tune-ups or repair, or when installing new HVAC equipment that includes FDD.
+The measure can be implemented as a retrofit through the addition of sensors onto an existing HVAC unit to help the user identify system faults sooner to prevent waste and aid in tune-ups or repair, or when installing new HVAC equipment that includes FDD.

-The measure targets refrigerant-based systems (AC and HSAP) considering higher performance impacts of undiagnosed faults compared to other HVAC systems.
+The measure targets refrigerant-based systems (CAC, central ASHP and GSHP) considering higher performance impacts of undiagnosed faults compared to other HVAC systems.

 Applicability to Connecticut